Twaddler01/rpg_similitude/README.md

 # Updates

+09-13-2024
+- Player experience elements and data added and tested.
+- Possibly will soon need to split functions.js into categories of functions, as code is getting quite lengthy.

 09-11-2024
 - Inventory "mess" resolved and data is properly placed in saveData array.
 Need a bit more debugging for testing purposes.
 Thinking of adding a "bank" for extra storage space.
 Need to setup working Gold currency, which is essentially ready to go already.